akiarie/blog/_posts/2018-07-05-divine-truth.md

 "Scripture cannot be broken" (John 10:35).
 So this is the way it works, whenever you think you see a contradiction in Scripture, you have two alternatives:
-1. You can acknowledge in humility that it is your flawed and sinful mind that has failed to see the consistent truth that is being _clearly_ expressed by the Spirit, ask Him to enlighten Your eyes, and begin to pursue this _subjective_ reconciliation (for Scripture, being consistent, needs no reconciliation outside our perverted minds)
+1. You can acknowledge in humility that it is your flawed and sinful mind that has failed to see the consistent truth that is being _clearly_ expressed by the Spirit, ask him to enlighten Your eyes, and begin to pursue this _subjective_ reconciliation (for Scripture, being consistent, needs no reconciliation outside our perverted minds)
 2. You can reject Christianity and the audacious claims of an antiquated text written by uneducated